Critical phenomena in higher curvature charged AdS black holes: Thermodynamic variables of higher curvature charged AdS black holes

+where we have used eqs.\eqref{eq2.13} and \eqref{eq2.17}.
+At this point it is interesting to note that, identical expression for the entropy was obtained earlier using somewhat different approach\cite{Wald1}-\cite{Jacobson2}.
+In this approach, in an arbitrary spatial dimension $n$, the expression for the Wald entropy for higher curvature black holes is written as,

+$\mathcal{L}_{j}(\sigma)$ being the $j$th order Lovelock Lagrangian of $\sigma_{ij}$ and the {\it{tilde}} denotes the corresponding quantities for the induced metric $\sigma_{ij}$.
+If we put $n=6$ in eq.\eqref{eq2.21} we obtain the expression of eq.\eqref{eq2.20}\footnote{The entropy of black holes both in the usual Einstein gravity and in higher curvature gravity can also be obtained by using the approach of Refs.\cite{Majhi_1,Majhi_2} and \cite{B_Wang} respectively.
+The expression for the entropy of the third order Lovelock black hole given by eq.\eqref{eq2.20} is the same as that of Ref.\cite{B_Wang}.}.
+Thus, we may infer that the entropy of the black hole obtained from the first law of black hole mechanics is indeed the Wald entropy.

-From (16) we find that the entropy is not proportional to the one-fourth of the horizon area as in the case of the black holes in the Einstein gravity.
-This is the most striking feature of the higher curvature gravity, the usual area law of black hole\cite{Bekenstein} breaks down in these gravity theories.
-If we take the limit $ \alpha \rightarrow 0 $, we can recover the usual area law of black hole entropy in the BI-AdS black hole\cite{DR2}
+From eqs.\eqref{eq2.20} and \eqref{eq2.21} we find that the entropy is not proportional to the one-fourth of the horizon area as in the case of the black holes in the Einstein gravity.
+However, if we take the limit $ \alpha' \rightarrow 0 $, we can recover the usual area law of black hole entropy in the BI-AdS black hole\cite{DR2} as,

 In our study of critical phenomena we will be mainly concerned about the spherically symmetric space-time.
 In this regard we will always take the value of $ k $ to be $ +1 $.
-Substituting $ k=1 $ in (14) and (16) we finally obtain the expressions for the Hawking temperature and the entropy of the third order LBI-AdS black hole as,
+Substituting $ k=1 $ in eqs.\eqref{eq2.17} and \eqref{eq2.20} we finally obtain the expressions for the `quasilocal energy', the Hawking temperature and the entropy of the third order LBI-AdS black hole as,